Foldians of the Galaxy: Far Out!

 “I am asking that you would join me on a quest to find find Mr. Yang’s final will and testament.
-Rumour has it that he went on to be a very successful businessman, and that he has a very expensive collection of folded-paper art that were created by origami artists from around the world.
-The kind of art that belongs in a museum.
+Rumor has it that he went on to be a very successful businessman, and that he has a very expensive collection of folded-paper art that was created by origami artists from around the world… the kind of art that belongs in a museum.
 But we’ve got to start working quickly.
-There’s some other people who want to take the collection for their own monetary gain.
+There are other people who want to take the collection for their own monetary gain.
 I believe, however, that Mr. Yang wanted to donate the collection as well as a portion of his fortune to both Kirby and Wheeler, in hopes to bring them together by helping to fund more programs that can benefit and enrich all the students.
 So, with all that said… are you in, or out?”

 We all sat in silence for a moment.
 Anthony kept fidgeting in his chair while Christine messed with her hair.
 Sylvia and J.J. were motionless and silent.
 I looked to Matty.

 “Do you really think this is something worth doing, Matty?”
 I asked.